 Respect for All Week

-For the 2015-2016 school year, the NYC Department of Education has designated February 9-12, 2016 as Respect for All (RFA) Week in all NYC public schools.
+The NYC Department of Education has designated Second week of February as Respect for All (RFA) Week in all NYC public schools.
 During this week, schools will have opportunities to highlight and build upon ongoing diversity programs and curriculum-based instruction.
 Schools will also have opportunities to embark upon new initiatives that promote respect for diversity and engage students in meaningful lessons and/or other activities that focus on preventing bias-based harassment, intimidation and/or bullying.